Vrooli/Valyxa/README.md

 Valyxa is designed to complement the Vrooli platform, enhancing the user experience and helping users achieve their goals more efficiently.
 By acting as a personal assistant and co-worker, Valyxa provides the support, automation, and collaboration needed to take productivity to the next level.

 ## [👩🏼‍💻 Developer setup][setup-guide]
 Linked is our guide for setting up all Vrooli repos.
-No extra steps are required.
+This should cover most of the setup needed to run Valyxa.
+Currently, the only extra step is that you must copy Vrooli's `jwt_pub.pem` and `jwt_priv.pem` (which are auto-generated when you run `setup.sh` in Vrooli) to the root of this repo.
+These files are used to verify and sign JSON Web Tokens (JWTs) for authentication, which is required to secure chat conversations.

 ## Usage
 If not using [Vrooli](https://github.com/Vrooli/Vrooli) or another UI that's already set up to use Valyxa, you can send a POST request to `http://localhost:<PORT_VALYXA>` if testing locally, or `https://<your-domain>` if testing on a Virtual Private Server (VPS).
 The request must follow this structure: